This is a summary of my YouTube Video Review, you can watch the whole piece linked at the bottom of the blog post.

 Fujifilm cameras are well known for their retro look, tactile knobs and dials, their film simulations and the colour science, the attention to detail is there.

-I was lucky enough to Attend a Fujifilm presentation for the general public while I was living in Osaka, for both the X100V & the X-Pro3, to get hands-on with the camera and get a feel for it, and that is something that I recommend to everyone considering getting a Fujifilm camera.
+I was lucky enough to Attend a Fujifilm presentation for the general public while I was living in Osaka, for both the X100V & the X-Pro3, to get hands-on with the camera and get a feel for it, and that is something I recommend to everyone considering getting a Fujifilm camera.

-The camera offers quick access to the most important settings.
-Aperture Ring, Shutter speed Dial, ISO Dial, and Shutter compensation dial.
+The camera offers quick access to the most important settings, Aperture Ring, Shutter speed Dial, ISO Dial, and Shutter compensation dial.
 Less time wasted navigating menus and settings, and more time spent fine-tuning your shooting experience.

 However, these settings are not set in stone, you can custom map almost every button on this camera, and make it your own.

 I personally prefer the range finder style viewfinder, an optical and electronic viewfinder.
+So being able to customize it is fairly important.

 When you consider the improvements made to a lens that can't be removed from the body and the weather sealing improvements to the body that you can't be upgraded on its own, then that is when you realize that these changes are significant.
 Let's go in-depth on some of these changes.